 Alternatively, the honorifics “aleha hashalom” (feminine) or “hashalom alav” (masculine), meaning “may peace be upon them” and abbreviated as a”h, may be added to the deceased’s name.

-Soon after a Jewish person dies, it is common to say, “,” which means “Blessed is the Judge of Truth.”
+Upon first learning of a person's death, it is common to say, “,” which means “Blessed is the Judge of Truth.”

 While the popular English expression “rest in peace” is not commonly used in Jewish contexts, the concept is consistent with Jewish practice.
 Notably, the El Maleh Rachamim prayer, which is recited at Jewish funerals and at, concludes with the Hebrew equivalent of that phrase, “vatanuach b’shalom” (feminine)/“vayanuach b’shalom” (masculine).